Touring Israel

 What is the currency in Israel?
 The official currency of Israel is the new Israeli shekel (international designation - ILS).

-Foreign currency can be exchanged at banks, hotels, post offices, the airport, but the most favorable rate at which you can exchange currencies in Israel is at licensed exchange offices.
+Foreign currency can be exchanged at banks, hotels, post offices, the airports, but the most attractive exchange rate can be found at "change" licensed offices.

 The bank will take a commission for currency exchange, while in licensed exchange offices it is usually absent.

-It is strongly not recommended to exchange currency at the airport.
-Ben Gurion, where the commission reaches up to 10% of the amount exchanged.
+It is strongly not recommended to exchange currency at Ben Gurion airport, where the commission reaches up to 10% of the amount exchanged.
 While at the airport, it is better to withdraw money through ATMs.

 Foreign currency is accepted without restrictions in exchange offices.
 As for the exchange rate, it depends on the momentary situation in the international currency markets.

-What is better to take with your dollars or euros?
-Take what you have, there is not much difference, but not rubles, it is absolutely not profitable to exchange them for shekels.
+What is better to take with you Dollars or Euros?
+Take what you have, there is not much difference, but not rubles, it is not profitable to exchange them for shekels.
+When touring Israeli cities and tourist areas most of the shops accept USD and Euros so taking a big amount of Shekeks from home is not necessary.

-In some hotels or inns, payment can be accepted in foreign currency (preference is given to the US dollar), but change will be given in shekels, and the rate will be determined at the discretion of the administration.
+In some hotels or inns, payment can be accepted in foreign currency (preference is given to the US dollar), but change will be given in shekels, and the rate will be determined at the administration's discretion.

 ATMs are widespread, and international credit cards and traveler's checks can be cashed at foreign exchange departments of banks.